 So if you’re off to a slow start, you’re not alone.

 It’s hard to do well on Kickstarter.

-But making these five changes will definitely help you out.
+But making these five changes from our 2018 Kickstarter guide will definitely help you out.

 1. Change your hero image & headline